OpenWebAdvocacy/website/src/pages/walled-gardens.md

 <br><br>
 It's really really hard to build reliable websites on macOS and iOS with showstopper bugs like this.
 <br><br>
+This should have been caught by basic unit testing."
+>
-This should have been caught by basic unit testing." <br> <a href="https://twitter.com/feross/status/1404568122158313474">Feross Aboukhadijeh (Stanford Computer Security University Lecturer and Open-Source Developer of Socket)</a>
+> &mdash;  <a href="https://twitter.com/feross/status/1404568122158313474">Feross Aboukhadijeh (Stanford Computer Security University Lecturer and Open-Source Developer of Socket)</a>

 ### 5.7.
 Default Browser Choice